Hormone Therapy for Breast Cancer

 There are three main ways that hormone therapy is used to treat hormone-sensitive breast cancer:

-Adjuvant therapy may include radiation therapy and some combination of chemotherapy, hormone therapy, and targeted therapy.
-Tamoxifen has been approved by the FDA for adjuvant hormone treatment of premenopausal and postmenopausal women (and men) with ER-positive early-stage breast cancer, and anastrozole and letrozole have been approved for this use in postmenopausal women.
+Tamoxifen is approved by the FDA for adjuvant hormone treatment of premenopausal and postmenopausal women (and men) with ER-positive early-stage breast cancer, and the aromatase inhibitors anastrozole and letrozole are approved for this use in postmenopausal women.

 Decisions about the type and duration of adjuvant hormone therapy must be made on an individual basis.
 This complicated decision-making process is best carried out by talking with an oncologist, a doctor who specializes in cancer treatment.

-The aromatase inhibitors anastrozole and letrozole can be given to postmenopausal women as initial therapy for metastatic hormone-sensitive breast cancer (8, 9).
-These two drugs, as well as the aromatase inhibitor exemestane, can also be used to treat postmenopausal women with advanced breast cancer whose disease has worsened after treatment with tamoxifen (10).
+The aromatase inhibitors anastrozole and letrozole are approved to be given to postmenopausal women as initial therapy for metastatic or locally advanced hormone-sensitive breast cancer (8, 9).
+These two drugs, as well as the aromatase inhibitor exemestane, are used to treat postmenopausal women with advanced breast cancer whose disease has worsened after treatment with tamoxifen (10).

 No hormone therapy has yet been approved by the FDA for the neoadjuvant treatment of breast cancer.

 Can hormone therapy be used to prevent breast cancer?

 Yes.
 Most breast cancers are ER positive, and clinical trials have tested whether hormone therapy can be used to prevent breast cancer in women who are at increased risk of developing the disease.